 This is the one thing that people associate with expense, is improving the home.
 It’s one of the reasons why so many of you will be walking around your home, with the frustrating thoughts filling your head of all of the things that you’d like to change, but you just feel as though you don’t have the money to.
 It’s definitely made worse when all your friends and family seem to be doing, is making little changes here and there to their homes, that’s making you super envious.
-But wat if we were to tell you that improving your home doesn’t have to be as expensive as you’ve calculated it to be?
-It’s so easy to make subtle and big changes to your home, without breaking the bank.
+But what if we were to tell you that improving your home doesn’t have to be as expensive as you’ve calculated it to be?
+It’s so easy to make subtle and big changes to your home, without breaking the bank or taking out personal loans.
 Half of the reason why we think changing the home would be expensive, is because most of us are so bad for going for the most expensive thing.
 So, this article is going to try and help you to save money on those all important changes, so that you can feel like you have a home to be proud of, rather than one you feel stressed over.
 Keep on reading to find out more!

 Go For The Big Discounts

 So, they say it’s better to spend more to save more, and that’s most definitely right.
 But most of us fail by missing out on the save more part, and we just go for the most expensive options with no discount attached to them.
 So if you actually do some shopping around, you’ll find some great websites that are offering all of the discounted things that you could wish for, and sometimes it’s just best to get them now whilst they’re still discounted, rather than missing out.
 So put those savings to good use, and check out companies such as Home Discount.
 It companies like this that are really going to save you pennies, whilst allowing you to buy those all important new items that your home feels like it has been missing.
 So if you’ve had the same coffee table for years now, or the same bed frame that you just hate, shop discounted rather than paying for these expensive brands, and you just won’t regret it!

 Do A Bit Of Up-cycling